MicrosoftDocs/OData-docs/Odata-docs/webapi/modelbound-attribute.md

 So you can have those examples:

-Query `localhost\odata\Orders?$count=true` will failed with BadRequest that orders can't used for `$count`
+Query `localhost\odata\Orders?$count=true` will fail with BadRequest that orders can't use `$count` parameter.

-Query `localhost\odata\Customers?$expand=Orders($count=true)` will works
+Query `localhost\odata\Customers?$expand=Orders($count=true)` will work

 Query `localhost\odata\Customers(1)/Orders?$count=true` works too.

 ### OrderBy Attribute

 Ordering settings correlate to OData's `$orderby` query option.
-We can specify which property is sort-able very easy and we can also define very complex rule by use attribute on property and on type.
+We can specify which property is sort-able very easily and we can also define very complex rules by using attribute on property and on type.
 For example:

 ```C#
 [OrderBy("AutoExpandOrder", "Address")]